 Memory development aids

 The loss of memory function can be resisted to a considerable extent by keeping the mind active and engaged with other people.
-For this reason, therapists and other medical professionals have developed a range of stimulating games and activities that help to keep people happier, more alert and more independent.
+For this reason, people with dementia require family support and therapists.
+Other medical professionals have developed a range of stimulating games and activities that help to keep people happier, more alert and more independent.
 Examples include: